 A time of change can make our lives seem difficult.
 But it also brings us opportunities.

-Understanding this fully happens in four stages.
+Understanding this deeply comes about in four stages.

 The first is when we realise that it’s not just our own life that is becoming more difficult to predict and control but the entire world.
 So many changes are happening in technology, politics, society, and the environment that any project, started by any person, is likely to turn out differently from the way they planned or expected.
 It’s not just us, it’s everything.

 Realising and accepting this enables us to let go of our emotional attachment to achieving any outcome and yet still do our best to achieve it.
-Then, if things don’t turn out in the way we wanted, it is easier to move on.
+And then, if things don’t turn out in the way we wanted, it is easier to move on.
 This is the attitude that enabled Thomas Edison to invent the lightbulb: “I have not failed,” he said, “I’ve just found 10,000 ways that don’t work.”

 This brings us to the fourth stage: the realisation that we are not just human beings we are human becomings.
 We are not the same people today as we were five, ten, or 20 years ago.
 And we are certainly not the same people we will become in five or ten years from now.
 We are always changing.
 And the choices we make today will determine the person we become tomorrow.